HenryCowan/EMG-Gaming/HardwareStuff/README.md

-The hardware aspect of this porject consists of: a 4, differential amplifiers, used for obtaining a differential EMG signal; 2 adc's with i2c bus protocol output; a reference voltage circuit to provide the initial amplifiers with a 1.67V reference; and then your standard decoupling and protection.
+# Hardware Design :hammer_and_wrench:

+As a result of the Covid-19 outbreak and associated facility closures, testing of hardware components described here remains incomplete

+Important features of the design:

-The amplifiers used are INA126's.
+1. The differential amplifiers (INA126) are used to obtain differential EMG signals
-The ADC's used are the ADS1115.
+   1. These input to the ADCs (ADS1115).
+   1. The ADCs utilise the I2C bus protocol
+2. A reference voltage circuit is used to provide a 1.67V reference to the amplifiers
-A buffer amplifier is also used for the reference, this is a TL071.
+4. A buffer amplifier (TL071) is employed as reference.

-The adc's have 4 input channels however we will only be using two of these channels for each device to maximise the sampling rate of each chip.
-Protection diodes are situated before the amplifier to ensure any static charge buildup from the subject is disipated through ground rather than through the amps!

-The board is currently in production.
+5. Standard decoupling and protcetive measures are in place

+**The ADS1115 has the potential to read 4 input channels.
+However, only two of these channels are utilised per components to maintain a high rate of sampling of each channel**

+**Any static charge build-up from the user is dissipated through ground using upstream diodes to preserve the amplifiers**